 In the visualization, spout components are represented as blue, while bolts are colored between green and red depending on their associated capacity metric.
 The width of the lines between the components represent the flow of tuples relative to the other visible streams.

-storm-kafka module is now part of the Storm project and associated artifacts are released to official channels (Maven Central) along with Storm's other components.
+storm-kafka module is now part of the Apache Storm project and associated artifacts are released to official channels (Maven Central) along with Apache Storm's other components.

 storm-kafka module can be found in the